 Example tests include: Cross-Site Scripting, SQL Injection, OS Commanding, and Server Side Injection.

-Typically, these problems are caused by bugs in the application and often are triggered by malicious or unexpected user input.
-This phase of testing will focus on application layer attacks against availability that can be launched by just one malicious user on a single machine.
+Typically, these problems are caused by bugs in the application and are often triggered by malicious or unexpected user input.
+This phase of our testing will put an emphasis on application layer attacks against availability that can be launched by just one malicious user on a single machine.

 Web / API Services

-Example tests include: Information Gathering, Fuzzing, and Replay Testing
+Example tests include: Information Gathering, Fuzzing, and Replay Testing.

 Learn more about RedTeam Security's advanced Application, Network and Physical Penetration Testing, Social Engineering and Red Teaming services.